HugCls/HugCls/README.md

-2025-08-27: "Reality is the leading cause of stress among those in touch with it." - Lily Tomlin
+2025-08-28: "If the grass is greener on the other side, maybe that's because you're not taking good care of your grass." - Unknown